physicalrobot/vikalpaWebsite/index.md

 <h3>Background</h3>
 Vikalpa is a concept that has been lost in translation and used in my culture for thousands of years.

-It originates from the ancient language sanskrit.
+It originates from the ancient language Sanskrit.

 Sanskrit or Samskritam is considered by many to be the mother of all existing Indo-European languages.
 But 6000 years ago it wasn't spoken as much as it was written or read.
 It is a language created by quite literally refining other prexisting languages at the time (one of them being the ancient Tamil); specifically with the focus of expressing the universe the way in which one experiences it.